- How is Harvard Law School responding to the COVID-19 pandemic?

 - How is financial aid awarded at HLS?

 Financial aid at Harvard Law School is exclusively need-based; there are no merit or “full-ride” scholarships available.
 All students who demonstrate financial need according to a combination of federal and institutional guidelines receive adequate financial assistance to complete their course of study.
 For more information about financial aid, visit the HLS Student Financial Services Office website.
-Similarly, refer to the Standard Student Budget to review an estimate of total cost, including living expenses, and tuition for the 2019–2020 academic year.
+Similarly, refer to the Standard Student Budget to review an estimate of total cost, including living expenses, and tuition for the current academic year.

 The Low Income Protection Plan (LIPP) is one of the most generous loan forgiveness programs in the nation.
 This program helps relieve the burden of repayment of educational loans for J.D. graduates in lower income employment options.
 Qualifying jobs include all full-time jobs in non-profits, government, or academia, as well as law-related jobs in the private sector.